pybitcash/bitcash/docs/source/guide/install.rst

 ----

-bitcash is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.6+ and PyPy3.6-v5.7.1+.
+bitcash is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.7+.

 .. code-block:: bash